golemfactory/gamerhash-facade/example/ai-requestor/README.md

 poetry run python ai_runtime.py --network goerli --driver erc20next
 ```

-Requires a running requestor yagna.
-An example `.env` can be used before running the python script:
+Requires a running requestor yagna with support for http proxying over GSB.
+An example of loadng `.env` that can be used before running the python script:

 ```
-yagna service run
+yagna service run > yagn.log &
 export $(grep -v '^#' .env | xargs)
 ```